bandzcash/bandz-js/README.md

 The return object will be a Promise array of objects of type:

 ```
-import { EthereumTransactionTypeExtended } from '@bandz/protocol-js'
+import { SmartBCHTransactionTypeExtended } from '@bandz/protocol-js'
 ```

 having {tx, txType}